TheRealGeneParmesan/Challenge-7/README.md

 - [Questions](#questions)
 - [License](#license)

 ## Installation

 You must install the inquirer package and node.js for this project to work.

 ## Usage

-When I need a README for my projects, I can easily creat one with node.
+When I need a README for my projects, I can easily create one with node.

 ## Contributing